-The OEB has accepted an Assurance of Voluntary Compliance from Plant-E Corp.
+The OEB has accepted an Assurance of Voluntary Compliance from Caesars Entertainment Windsor Limited.
 The Assurance responds to non-compliance related to operation in the wholesale market without a licence.

 The OEB has released an updated variance settlement factor that is to be used by electricity distributors to calculate a one-time credit or charge for consumers who choose to stop purchasing electricity through the Regulated Price Plan.
 This factor is called the "Final RPP Variance Settlement Factor" and is updated on the OEB website monthly.

-The OEB has accepted an Assurance of Voluntary Compliance from Oshawa PUC Networks Inc. following an OEB inspection into the company’s disconnection practices.
-The inspection found that Oshawa PUC Networks Inc. did not comply with certain regulatory requirements for disconnection.
-This reflects the OEB’s commitment to protecting consumers by ensuring that regulated companies fulfill all of their regulatory requirements prior to disconnecting a customer.
+The OEB has accepted an Assurance of Voluntary Compliance from E.L.K.
+Energy Inc. following an OEB inspection into the company’s disconnection practices.
+The inspection found that E.L.K.
+Energy Inc. did not comply with certain regulatory requirements for disconnection.
+This reflects the OEB’s commitment to protecting consumers by ensuring that regulated companies fulfil all of their regulatory requirements prior to disconnecting a customer.

 The OEB has issued a letter which sets out the Cost of Capital Parameter Updates for Cost of Service Applications with Rates effective in 2021.